puppetlabs/puppet-docs/source/facter/3.9/custom_facts.md

 end
 ```

-> Note: As shown in the example above, put everything underneath the `confine` statement and inside the `setcode` block of your fact.
-Otherwise anything before it will be executed regardless of your confine options.
+Note that everything you put inside the `setcode` block is confined.
+Everything outside of the `setcode` block is not confined.

 This fact uses sysfs on linux to get a list of the power states that are
 available on the given system.
 Since this is only available on Linux systems,